crjaensch/OmniMorph/README.md

 - You need help remembering command options and parameters
 - You prefer interactive selection of files and options
 - You want to explore OmniMorph's capabilities without memorizing syntax
+- You're working with the same data file across multiple operations

 **Use the CLI when:**
 - You need to automate tasks in scripts